OCAVIT/Evade-Auto-Bunny-Hop-and-Auto-Strafes/README.md

 # How to start files correctly?:
-First, you need to run the executable file located at: Raw\x64\Debug\Raw.exe Only after that should you start Evade_Main.ahk
+First, you need to run the executable file located at: Raw\x64\Debug\Raw.exe Only after that should you start EVADE_MAIN.ahk